 - Solid waste audit (through one of our partners)

-- Book: Guerrilla Marketing to Heal the World
+- Double-award-winning book: Guerrilla Marketing to Heal the World

 Design Your Own Modules

 Tell us what you want to accomplish as a green, socially conscious, thriving and profitable business—and we’ll work you to design a custom mix of consulting, training, education/presentations, strategic brainstorming, strategic marketing and profitability, and/or story-behind-the-story copywriting.